bendoan4366/Articles/Articles/Introduction.md

 - Both have similar UDF for implementations columnar transformations
 - Scikit-learn and Spark MLlib are fairly similar in conceptual implementation (import-instantiate-fit-test-assess-repeat), though the code implementation differs slightly

-However, a few more steps into the world of distributed computing revealed that there are <strong>many</strong> more considerations when implementing scalable, efficient jobs across a cluster.
+However, a few more steps into the world of Spark revealed that there are <strong>many</strong> more considerations when implementing scalable, efficient Spark jobs.
+This was because I wasn't just changing from Python to Scala, or one coding framework to another, but because I was jumping from localized computing to the world of *cluster computing*.

-Many of these differences happen under the hood (we'll refer to this as *Spark Internals* going forward), and require knowledge of commodity machines, memory allocation, and distributed storage.
-As such, depending on where you learned DS initially (especially if you learned through a post-grad technical program, like me*), you probably didn't get full exposure to these topics.
+ As such, although I had plenty of experience with DS tools and methods, I discovered a significant knowlege gap in areas of commoditiy hardware, memory management, and networks, that kept me from fully realizing Spark's potential.
 <br>
 <br>